hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### IncreaseAllowance
-Increases the supplier allowance amount for an account and a stable coin.
+Increases the supplier allowance amount for an account and a stablecoin.
 The operating account must have the admin role.

 **Spec:**